How to Get a Head Start on College Before You Even Apply

 Teach Yourself Essential Life Skills Before College

 College isn’t just about academics.
 For most students, it’s the first time living away from home.
-And the transition hits harder than expected when you can’t cook, do laundry, or manage a budget.
+And the academic transition hits harder than expected when you haven’t built the foundational habits yet.
+Here’s what actually matters for surviving and thriving in your first year:

-• Basic health awareness.
+Know how to navigate basic health needs.
 Know what to do for common issues: fever, food poisoning, minor injuries.
-Know where the nearest hospital is.
-Keep a basic first-aid kit in your room.
+Locate the nearest hospital before you need it.
+Keep a basic first-aid kit.
+Understand your college’s health insurance (if any) and how to use it.

 Start Your Financial Plan Now